 There have not been enough large-scale research studies done in the United States to definitively say an alkaline diet and water have proven health benefits.
 However, there have been many clinical studies in Japan to study the health benefits of drinking alkaline water and eating a lot of alkalizing foods.
 Doctors there regularly prescribe an alkaline diet for those with G.I. or other digestive disorders.

 The anecdotal evidence and the smaller scale studies conducted in the United States have shown eating alkaline foods, and ionized alkaline water can greatly enhance your overall health.
 Even Dr. Oz boosts the health benefits of including more alkaline foods in your diet.

 Adding more of these foods into your diet could help support organ health and trim your body mass.

 Another popular item is the Alkaline Food Chart which is a handy travel sized chart if you need a quick reference.
-The chart is small and portable at 8 by 8 inches, and laminated so it’s spill proof.
-Included with the chart is a shopping list and daily menu.
+The chart is small and portable at 8 by 8 inches, and laminated, so it’s spill proof.
+Included with the chart are a shopping list and daily menu.